JuwoLP/LEDServer/README.md

 # LEDServer
-A Raspberry Pi program that lets you set the four onboard LEDs via Telnet.
+A Raspberry Pi program that lets you set the four onboard LEDs(GPio18, GPio23, GPio24, GPio25) via Telnet.
+It uses Port 396